ApurvaTejani/Java8_DSA_LLD/README.md

 optimized code by providing proven solutions to common design problems, promoting code reusability, maintainability, and scalability.

 Explored why to use these SOLID / design pattern concepts

+## Note

+Now the Active branch is MainSource